 Practicum Student Date: contact the practicum supervisor ASAP.
-We welcome your feed learning experience. ed below, commenting on where they gained experiences to DOMAIN I: Data-Based Decision-Making and Accord untability DOMAIN II: Consultation and Collaboration DOMAIN III: Interventions and Instruction Support to Develop Academic Skills DOMAIN IV: Interventions and Mental Health Service ces to Develop Social and Life Skills DOMAIN V: School-Wide Practices to Promote Learn ning DOMAIN VI: Preventative and Responsive Services DOMAIN VII: Family-School Collaboration Services DOMAIN VIII: Diversity in Development and Learnin ing DOMAIN IX: Research and Program Evaluation DOMAIN X: Legal, Ethical, and Professional Practic e
+We welcome your tearning experience.
+(2) We need a brief summary of the practicum student's experiences are lacking so we can address these areas in future. ummary of practicum students' progress.
+If problems are noted, please feedback and want to assist you in ensuring a positive and productive periences in the following areas (listed below).
+We need to know which are practicum and internship settings.
+The student and their on-site is listed below, commenting on where they gained experiences to ditional work.
+DOMAIN I: Data-Based Decision-Making and Ad ccountability DOMAIN II: Consultation and Collaboration DOMAIN III: Interventions and Instruction Supp port to Develop Academic Skills DOMAIN IV: Interventions and Mental Health So ervices to Develop Social and Life Skills DOMAIN V: School-Wide Practices to Promote L æarning DOMAIN VI: Preventative and Responsive Service ees DOMAIN VII: Family-School Collaboration Servi ces DOMAIN VIII: Diversity in Development and Le arning DOMAIN IX: Research and Program Evaluation DOMAIN X: Legal, Ethical, and Professional Pra- ctice